In our neck of the woods the prairie coyote is enemy number one to a lot of people. Coyotes however, are not the only predator to sheep flocks.

 Coyotes, and other wild animals, will typically attack because they need a meal.
 They are following an instinct for survival.
-Often they show up for easy targets like lambs.
+Often they show up for easy targets like lambs and if lambs are not easy targets they'll move on.
 When working in pairs or small packs (mated pair with young offspring) coyotes can harass and kill adult sheep but do so sparingly.

-Dogs will harass all the stock often harming and maybe even killing several different animals.
+Dogs will harass all of the stock often harming and maybe even killing several different animals.

 Coyotes often bite the throat area.
 In the case of small lambs, coyotes will eat the carcass at the site or carry it off and consume it completely.
 In the case of adult sheep they tend to eat the internal organs first and will leave the carcass, returning to feed later.

 Dogs working in groups are more likely to bite the animal several times in several places so the carcass will have numerous bites and tears.
 Because dogs are not attacking to eat, they seldom carry away or consume the carcass.

 Coyotes work as singles (loners with no pack), mated pairs, or pack groups depending on the time of year.

 Dogs often work in packs of two or more.
 Typically they are not attacking for a meal.
 Rather they are attacking through a subdued predator instinct and a habit that develops due to boredom.